A bright and dry spring Sunday took us to Swithens Farm near Rothwell to spend a couple of hours with the farm animals!

-The farm is such good value for money (£3 adults, under 5’s free!) and because of this, I would certainly recommend buying a small bag of carrots (30p!) to take round and feed the animals with as it is a good way for the animals to get close up to the children!
+Swithens Farm is such good value for money (£3 adults, under 5’s free – prices in 2016).
+Because of this, I would certainly recommend buying a small bag of carrots (30p!) to take round and feed the animals with.
+It is a good way for the animals to get close up to the children!

-It took us about an hour to go round all in all and there are cows, calves, goats, sheep, lambs and pigs all in their pens, but they are all wanting to be stroked (or are they are the carrots?!) and while you have to be careful with them as you would with any animal, there isn’t anything to be particularly scared about.
+It took us about an hour to go round all in all and there are cows, calves, goats, sheep, lambs and pigs all in their pens, but they are all wanting to be stroked (or are they are the carrots?!).
+While you have to be careful with them as you would with any animal, there isn’t anything to be particularly scared about.

-We also saw some lambs wandering amongst the visitors which was lovely for the little ones although not sure if they were meant to be loose!
-Given the time of year (and good fortune with timings) we also had the chance to bottle feed the lambs which is such a fun toddler experience to have!
+We also saw some lambs wandering amongst the visitors which was lovely for the little ones.
+However, I’m not sure if they were meant to be loose!
+Given the time of year (and good fortune with timings) we also had the chance to bottle feed the lambs.
+This is such a fun toddler experience to have!

-Afterwards we went for a drink/ice cream and we managed to get a table just before 12 but it was packed by 12 o’clock both to go into the farm and to order food so it might be an idea to avoid that time… We didn’t have any food but the full English breakfast looked amazing!
+Afterwards we went for a drink/ice cream and we managed to get a table just before 12.
+However, it was packed by 12 o’clock both to go into the farm and to order food so it might be an idea to avoid that time.
+We didn’t have any food but the full English breakfast looked amazing!
 There is also an indoor play gym that you can pay to go in, but Heidi was exhausted at that point!

-Just a word of “warning”; the farm is a working farm and so it does get muddy and cold so dress appropriately and perhaps leave the buggy in the car, especially if it has been raining.
+Just a word of “warning”; the farm is a working farm and so it does get muddy and cold.
+Dress appropriately and perhaps leave the buggy in the car, especially if it has been raining.
 The hand washing stations were difficult to find as well so if you find one, use it!

-All in all, it was a lovely hour or so at the farm and brilliant value for money, especially compared to some of the other farms in the area!
+All in all, it was a lovely hour or so at Swithens Farm and brilliant value for money.
+This is especially compared to some of the other farms in the area!